How to Treat Hemorrhoids

 Which Hemorrhoid Treatment Is Best?

-A colorectal specialist can determine the most appropriate treatment based on individual symptoms.
+A colorectal specialist can determine the most appropriate treatment based on symptom severity and type of hemorrhoid.

 When Should You See a Doctor?

-Rectal bleeding should always be evaluated because other conditions may cause similar symptoms.
+Rectal bleeding should always be assessed because other conditions can cause similar symptoms.

 Learn More About Hemorrhoids